10,000 volunteers drop out; Tokyo Olympics open in 50 days

 Organizers said some dropped out because of worries about COVID-19.
 Few volunteers are expected to be vaccinated since most will have no contact with athletes or other key personnel.

-Only about 2 to 3% of Japan’s general population is fully vaccinated in a very slow rollout that is just now speeding up.
+Only about 2-3% of Japan’s general population has been fully vaccinated in a very slow rollout that is just now speeding up.
 Conversely, the IOC expects at least 80% of athletes and residents of the Olympic Village to be fully vaccinated.

 “We have not confirmed the individual reasons," organizers said in a statement.
 “In addition to concerns about the coronavirus infection, some dropped out because they found it would be difficult to actually work after checking their work shift, or due to changes in their own environment.”